tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 This guide is evolving, and is not intended to be a firm set of rules to be followed.
 Feel free to adapt guidelines to your specific circumstance and to suggest improvements.
-If there is something you’ve found works well to facilitate learning that hasn’t been included here, let us know.
+If there is something you've found works well to facilitate learning that hasn't been included here, let us know.

 If you have questions about anything in this guide, or want some input on how to best approach your curriculum development, reach out to a